 GPG is free and defined by the Open PGP standard.
 The GPG Privacy Guard provides users with the resources they need to interface with a GUI or a command line.
 GPG is also frequently used on Linux systems.
 It can also open and decrypt files that have been encrypted by PGP software if your trading partners or third-party vendors use an Open PGP solution.

 Related Reading: PGP vs. GPG: What’s the Difference?

-GZIP and ZIP with AES Data Encryption
+GZIP and ZIP with AES Data Encryption for Linux

 Depending on the solution you choose for encryption, you may be able to automate the zipping and unzipping of files that use ZIP and GZIP standards.
 That means when a file transfer is sent or retrieved from a partner, your sensitive Linux files will be automatically encrypted or decrypted without manual intervention.

 A product like GoAnywhere MFT can create a ZIP file to package, compress, and encrypt multiple files before a file transfer.
 ZIP files for Linux can reduce disk space, minimize how long it takes to transfer a file, and keep related files in a singular location for easy organization.
 ZIP files can also be password protected to add an extra layer of security.
 Advanced Encryption Standard, or AES, can be used as a symmetrical form of encryption, in which one password will be used to zip and unzip the file.

 Choosing a Solution to Encrypt Files in Linux in 6 Steps